Free personalized metal finishing help!

 metal fabrication - Armagh, N Ireland

 Yes you can do a brushed finish on cold rolled steel and then coat it. "brushed" is a bit of a general term so I'm not exactly sure what look your going for.
-To brush steel just play around with different grits of Sandpaper [linked by editor to product info at Rockler] or rough scotchbrite pads.
+To brush steel just play around with different grits of Sandpaper [affil. link to info/product at Rockler] or rough scotchbrite pads.
 Rubbing in different directions will give you different looks.
 For example on my knives I start at 220 grit (silicon carbide paper) and rub the length of the blade one direction, then lift the paper off and start again always going the same direction.
 I go from 220-400-600 sometimes as far down as 1200.
 I'm assuming with your project it will be a bit different because you will have joints where the tubing meets that will be hard to reach.
 Some type of power tool like a drill with a sanding "flap wheel" may work better...or use a long thin sanding belt (like a 2x72") and wrap it around the tube and pull back and forth.
 Steel tubing is cheap enough that you can buy a chunk and play around with the different types of finishes before doing it on the bike frame.

 As for coating it, I'm not sure what you should use.
 I coat many of my projects with clear casting urethane..but they aren't subjected to heat or abrasion like a bike frame would be.
 Just make sure whatever coating you go with is UV resistant or else it will turn a nasty yellow color with age.
 If cost isn't an option I would go with a stainless steel.
 Giving a brushed finish will make it corrode much quicker than a polished finish and if the bike will be ridden any coating you put on it will probably come off in spots.Jason Aube